-Depression is an illness that is characterized by low mood, feelings of guilt and general loss of interest in things.
+Depression is an illness that is characterized by low mood, feelings of guilt, and a general loss of interest in things.
 Clinical depression is a form of depressive disorder.
-Depression can affect anyone, it doesn’t matter who you are or where you come from.
+Depression can affect anyone; it doesn’t matter who you are or where you come from.

 Other physical symptoms as a result of depression may include disturbed sleep or appetite.
 A person suffering from depression can also experience mood swings, irritability, and low self-esteem.
 More serious signs of depression include thoughts of death or suicide.